A Theoretical and Computational Analysis of Full Strong-Branching: Main results

 \paragraph{Optimal branch-and-bound tree.} We begin with a discussion of an ``optimal branch-and-bound tree" for a given instance.

 First note that it is clear that the optimal branch-and bound tree uses the worst bound rule for node selection~\cite{wolsey1999integer}.
 Moreover, we will consider branching on all variables at a given node, whether it is integral or not in the optimal solution of the LP relaxation.
-Since we are using the worst bound rule for node selection, we only branch on nodes whose objective function value is at least as good as that of the MILP optimal objective function value, i.e. (i) any node those optimal objective value is strictly better than the MILP optimal objective function must be branched on, (ii) similarly, any node those optimal objective value is strictly less than the MILP optimal objective function will never be branched on.
+Since we are using the worst bound rule for node selection, we only branch on nodes whose objective function value is at least as good as that of the MILP optimal objective function value.

 Now consider a node whose LP optimal objective function value is equal to that of the MILP optimal objective function value.
 There are two possible scenarios: \begin{itemize} \item The optimal face of this LP is integral, i.e., all the vertices of the optimal face are integer feasible and therefore the LP solver (like simplex) is guaranteed to find an integral solution and prune the node. \item At least one vertex of the optimal face is fractional.
 In this case, depending on whether the LP solver returns an integral vertex or not, we are able to prune the node or not.
 Moreover, if we arrive at a fractional vertex, then depending on properties of other nodes and how we break ties for node selection among nodes with same objective function value, we may or may not end up branching on this node. \end{itemize} In other words, in the second case, the size of tree may depend on the type of optimal vertex reported by the LP solver.
 In order to simplify our analysis and to remove all ambiguity regarding the definition of the optimal branch-and-bound tree, we make the following assumption for results presented in this section.